CKeeeent/MeXE402_Midterm_-MirabelJanAndrei_MontalboChristianKent/README.md

   * False Negatives (FN): 27 instances of heart disease incorrectly identified as not having the disease.
   * False Positives (FP): 13 instances incorrectly identified as having heart disease.
   * True Negatives (TN): 92 instances correctly identified as not having heart disease.

+# Discussion
+This analysis of students' performance using linear regression and prediction of heart diseases using logistic regression provides quite interesting comparisons and shows inherent strengths and weaknesses of both methods.
+## 1. Linear Regression:
+- Predictive Focus: The fit of a linear regression model for predicting student performance reveals an impressive R² value as high as 0.86; this means 86 percent of the variations in students' academic success can be explained by time spent in studying, time spent interacting with parents, health, and socioeconomic statuses.
+That the positive coefficient for studying time and also for interacting with parents confirms that indeed these factors really play key roles in good academic achievement.
+Such a method can clearly interpret relationships between continuous predictors and outcomes so that interventions aimed at improvement of student performance may be targeted.
+- Interpretability: It is intuitive to interpret coefficients for teachers and policymakers.
+For instance, a one-unit increase in study times corresponds to a 0.40-unit increase in test scores, which translates directly for students and parents.
+## 2. Logistic Regression:
+- Predictive Capability: The logistic regression model showed a good predictive capability towards predicting heart disease, with accuracies of 85.85% and 80.49% on both the training and test dataset, respectively.
+Although scores indicate robust performance, degradation in accuracy on the test dataset may indicate overfitting.
+This model predicts binary classifications very well since it is able to discern between the presence and absence of heart disease.
+- Complexity of Interpretation: Unlike linear regression, interpreting logistic regression coefficients can be less intuitive, as they represent the log odds of the dependent variable.
+This can complicate communication of results to non-technical stakeholders in a healthcare context.
+## Limitations
+- Overfitting in Logistic Regression: The model had an extremely high accuracy on the training dataset.
+High accuracy on the training data might indicate overfitting, meaning the model learns noise rather than general patterns.
+In health care, misclassification of heart disease cases is grave, especially false negatives.

+- Linear Regression Assumptions: Linear Regression assumes a linear relationship among predictors and the outcome and may not be suitable for all variables.
+Another flaw in the model could be multicollinearity, which might distort the estimates of coefficients.

+- External Validity: The two models may not generalize adequately.
+That is, the training sets used do not represent their larger populations well enough, and findings may not be very relevant in other contexts.

+- Feature Selection: The models are highly dependent on the selected features, which might miss some important variables.
+For example, other factors such as psychological aspects in student performance or additional health metrics in heart disease might improve the predictive accuracy.

+## Conclusion
+ <div align="justify"> &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; Both linear and logistic regression analysis are useful but for different purposes.
+The linear model is very good at selecting predictors of academic success while logistic regression is important for heart disease risk assessment.
+Knowing the strengths and limitations of each approach may point the way for future work, possibly incorporating sophisticated modeling techniques and expanding feature sets to improve predictive power and applicability in the real world. </div>

+# References
+- Almarode, J., & Vandas, K. (2018).
+Clarity for learning: Five essential practices that empower students and teachers.
+Corwin Press.
+- Borman, G. D., & Dowling, N. M. (2008).
+Teacher attrition and retention: A meta-analytic and narrative review of the research.
+Review of Educational Research, 78(3), 367–409. https://doi.org/10.3102/0034654308321455
+- Chicco, D., & Jurman, G. (2020).
+Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone.
+BMC Medical Informatics and Decision Making, 20(1), 16. https://doi.org/10.1186/s12911-020-1023-5
+- Sperandei, S. (2014).
+Understanding logistic regression analysis.
+Biochemia Medica, 24(1), 12–18. https://doi.org/10.11613/BM.2014.003
+- Topol, E. J. (2019).
+High-performance medicine: The convergence of human and artificial intelligence.
+Nature Medicine, 25(1), 44–56. https://doi.org/10.1038/s41591-018-0300-7
+- Harrell, F. E. (2015).
+Regression modeling strategies: With applications to linear models, logistic and ordinal regression, and survival analysis.
+Springer. https://doi.org/10.1007/978-3-319-19425-7
+- Kanade, V. (2022, June 10).
+Linear vs. Logistic Regression - Spiceworks Inc. Spiceworks Inc. https://www.spiceworks.com/tech/artificial-intelligence/articles/linear-regression-vs-logistic-regression/
+- GeeksforGeeks.
+(2024, March 21).
+One hot encoding in machine learning.
+GeeksforGeeks. https://www.geeksforgeeks.org/ml-one-hot-encoding/